-For the last two weeks, I’ve taken Unisom SleepTabs every night.
-It’s one of the more popular anti-histamine over the counter sleep aids, especially in the United States.
+For the last two weeks, I’ve been trying Unisom SleepTabs – an antihistamine over the counter sleep aid that’s widely available in the United States.

 I sometimes test new sleep aids for short periods, but before taking Unisom I hadn’t taken any for a month.
 My system was clear, my sleep not so great, so it was a good time to try it.

-I also traveled to the U.K. in the second week, so it was a good opportunity to see if it would help with jet lag and sleeping away from home.
+I also traveled to England in the second week, so it was a good opportunity to see if it would help with jet lag and sleeping away from home.

-As a brief summary, I found it was very effective in helping me sleep.
+In summary, I found Unisom SleepTabs were effective in helping me sleep.
 However, the effect lessened as the days rolled by, and the hangover effect also increased.
-So in this review, I’ll be talking about both the pros and cons of taking Unisom SleepTabs.

 The first night

-My first impression was that the Unisom SleepTabs are tiny, which makes them easy to swallow.
-They have a faint taste, but nothing out of the ordinary.
+My first impression was that the Unisom SleepTabs are tiny, which makes them easier to swallow than some of the oversized (in my opinion) sleep aids out there.
+They have a faint taste, but it’s not too strong or unusual.

 I took one and read my book in bed to see if I could detect any sedation.
 And I believe I started to feel drowsier than I normally would after around 30 minutes.